Hylotelephium sieboldii (Sweet ex Hook.) H. Ohba

 Misebaya, October Daphne, October Stonecrop, October Daphne Stonecrop, October Plant, Siebold's Stonecrop, Siebold's Sedum, Stonecrop, Showy Stonecrop

 Sedum sieboldii (basionym), Hylotelephium sieboldii var. sieboldii

-Hylotelephium sieboldii is a low, spreading succulent that forms a rounded mound, sending out horizontal branches from the central crown.
-Growing up to 4 inches (10 cm) high and 8 inches (20 cm) wide.
-Round, blue-green leaves, up to 0.75 inch (2 cm) in diameter, borne in whorls of 3 around the stem.
-Bright-pink, star-shaped flowers, borne in small clusters at the ends of the stem.
+Hylotelephium sieboldii, formerly known as Sedum sieboldii, is a low, spreading succulent that forms a rounded mound, sending out horizontal branches from the central crown.
+It grows up to 4 inches (10 cm) tall and 8 inches (20 cm) wide.
+The leaves are round, blue-green, up to 0.8 inch (2 cm) in diameter and borne in whorls of 3 around the stem.
+The flowers are bright-pink, star-shaped and borne in small clusters at the ends of the stem.

 USDA hardiness zone 2a to 10b: from −50 °F (−45.6 °C) to 40 °F (+4.4 °C).